frankyeh/Practicum/wk3.md

 - Demonstrate function of different region types: seed, ROI, ROA, END, terminative

-  - Seed region: the starting location of fiber tracking
+  - Seed: the starting location of fiber tracking
   - ROI: a filtering region that filters IN tracks
   - ROA: a filtering region that filters OUT tracks
   - END: a filtering region that filters IN tracks ending in the region